iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 3.3.2
+- Adjusted highlight_when_sp_active option to display the time remaining on the SP Ability.
+- Fixed Volte Dark Knight being labeled as PLD|DRG.
+For reals.
+- Fixed SP ability highlight not fading when Bars fades out from inactivity.
+- Fixed a couple more Job Abilities showing incorrectly as Weapon Skills.

 Version 3.3.1
 - Fixed Volte Dark Knight being labeled as PLD|DRG.
 - Fixed missing Bounty Shot success result.